sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 ### Ethics

 This usability study has run under the considerations of the assignment brief and participants are either enrolled in this course or are other 400 level students.
+It has recieved Human Ethics Committee permission — under application 25862.

 ### Participants